VUnit/vunit/docs/about.rst

    -  Integrated support for using `GTKWave`_ to view waveforms.
 -  `Cadence Incisive`_ (**Experimental**)

+   - Community contribution by `Colin Marquardt
-   -  Community contribution.
-VUnit maintainers does not have access to this simulator to verify the functionality.
+     <https://github.com/cmarqu>`_.
+VUnit maintainers does not have
+     access to this simulator to verify the functionality.
    - Run ``incisive_vhdl_fixup.py`` to remove VHDL constructs that are not compatible with Incisive

 Getting Started
 ---------------